 Should you go with a tour company or ride on your own?
 Good question.

 Logistics support – As mentioned above finding a bike, booking hotels, selecting a route, etc. all takes time.
-You want to make sure you pick a rental source that has a variety of bikes to rent in good condition, at reasonable prices, with ability to offer insurance coverage that fits your needs and a fair policy in dealing with accident damage.
-I have rented from a half dozen different shops over the years and some definitely treat you better than others.
+You want to make sure you pick a rental source that has a variety of bikes to rent in good condition, at reasonable prices.
+I have rented from more than half a dozen different shops over the years and some definitely treat you better than others.
 The same is true for hotels.
 You want a hotel that reflects the local region.
 But it makes life a lot easier for you if they speak English, are used to dealing with motorcyclists, have parking and a good kitchen, not to mention a great location.
 I have stayed at more than 100 hotels over the years and am constantly reviewing my choices and reservations.
 Here again, while they are all good, some are better than others.

 Navigation – While all the reasons in this FAQ have merit (notice the unintended sense of self importance) this is the NUMBER ONE reason people say they enjoy my tours.
 Touring in the Alps is not by route number or by kilometer marker.
 It is town-by-town, landmark-by-landmark.
-You can figure it all out as I did over the years (and still do) by stopping constantly to look at the map, trying to sort out unfamiliar names listed in a foreign language.
-Even basic pass names can be confusing like Glaubenbuelen versus Glaubenberg.
-Most people with a limited amount of time and an unlimited appetite for riding don’t want to spend an hour or two by the side of the road every day trying to sort out where they want to go or wondering if they missed the small fountain at the last roundabout that was the marker for the turn off to the pass they just traveled four hours to ride.
-With an experienced guide you can stow the map and simply enjoy the riding.
+You can figure it all out as I did over the years (and still do) but most people with a limited amount of time and an unlimited appetite for riding don’t want to spend an hour or two each day by the side of the road trying to sort out where they want to go.
+With an experienced guide you can stow the map or GPS and simply enjoy the riding.

 Routing – Hand in hand with navigation is the importance of routing.
 I mention several time in this website that there are no bad roads in the Alps but some are definitely way better than others.
-If you told any experienced Alpine rider that you only had a limited number of days to ride in Switzerland or Austria or Italy the experienced rider would definitely pick his or her favorite roads and leave lots of others off the list.
 An experienced guide can help you pick the best of the best or you can go on your own and take your chances that some roads will be good and some not so good.
-I’ve been going there for more than 30 years and still have not found all the really good roads.
+I’ve been going there for more than 35 years and still have not found all the really good roads.

-Picking the best also goes for choosing a direction too.
+Picking the best route also goes for choosing a direction too.
 While you may ride some passes in both directions you will most likely ride most of the passes in one direction only – on your way from one place to another.
 Every experienced Alps rider will tell you that some passes are much more fun to ride and/or have better views going in a specific direction.
-Here again you can go on your own and enjoy your ride.
-Unless you have the time to ride in both directions you won’t know if you got the best of the pass or not.
 An experienced guide makes sure that you see it from the best direction.

 Local Customs – If you go multiple times you will get the hang of it.
 But it all takes time.
 There is a lot to learn.
 Everything from where to stand on the train platform for first class seating versus second class, where the nearest Bancomat is for cash, how much to tip, how to use the self service gas pumps, what time do the kitchens close for lunch, when is it OK to pass on the road, etc. An experienced guide will make learning all that kind of stuff quicker and easier.

-Camaraderie – If you are inclined to go on your own you probably don’t care about meeting and befriending other riders who also enjoy riding the Alps.
-On the other hand my continued efforts to attract truly experienced riders with similar skill and focus have resulted in a number of really great groups hooking up and riding together and sharing a unique experience that they remember for years.
-This in turn gives you new riding buddies spread throughout North America (and other countries) that you are likely to stay in touch with for years.
+Camaraderie – My continued efforts to attract truly experienced riders with similar skill and focus have resulted in a number of really great groups meeting up and riding together and sharing a unique experience that they remember for years.
 I am always very pleased to hear three or four years after a tour that somebody hooked up with two or three friends from the Moto-Charlie tour four years ago and they did a ride of the Rockies, or Deals Gap or wherever.
 Good riders who share a passion for riding tend to bond on tour and ride together thereafter, sometimes on another Moto-Charlie tour.